Dosage Form: tablet

 Interpretation should be as stated above for results using dilution techniques.
 Interpretation involves correlation of the diameter obtained in the disk test with the MIC of Trimethoprim.

 As with standardized dilution techniques, diffusion methods require the use of the laboratory control microorganisms that are used to control the technical aspects of the laboratory procedures.
-For the diffusion technique, the 5 mcg Trimethoprimb disk should provide the following zone diameters in these laboratory test quality control stains:
+For the diffusion technique, the 5 mcg Trimethoprim diskb should provide the following zone diameters in these laboratory test quality control strains:

 b Mueller-Hinton agar should be checked for excessive levels of thymidine.
-To determine whether Mueller-Hinton medium has sufficiently low levels of thymidine and thymine, Enterococcus faecalis (ATCC 29212 or ATCC 33186) may be tested with Trimethoprim/sulfamethoxazole disks.
+To determine whether Mueller-Hinton medium has sufficiently low levels of thymidine and thymine, an Enterococcus faecalis (ATCC 29212 or ATCC 33186) may be tested with Trimethoprim/ sulfamethoxazole disks.
 A zone of inhibition ≥ 20 mm that is essentially free of fine colonies indicates a sufficiently low level of thymidine and thymine.

 Indications and Usage for Trimethoprim